Ukraine heads to the polls in a pivotal and unpredictable election

 Breaking News Emails

-Ukrainians are casting their votes on Sunday in a presidential election that could shape the country's future for decades to come, with a comedian who has no political experience the favorite to take the helm of a country ravaged by military conflict and an ailing economy.
+Ukrainians cast their votes on Sunday in a presidential election that could shape the country's future for decades to come, with a comedian who has no political experience the favorite to take the helm of a country ravaged by military conflict and an ailing economy.

 With a long list of 39 names on the ballot, the nation will be choosing a leader to steer Ukraine's economic growth, end an ongoing conflict with Russia-backed separatists in the east and fight rampant corruption.